Quickstart

 Register a device for the agent.

-Build the call flow.
+Build and publish the call flow.

 The flow is a JSON node-graph.
 This one checks hours, then offers an IVR that enqueues to Support, falling back to voicemail after hours.

-{"id": "flow_01jzqwjn803wtnhc445bvjenzc", "name": "Support line", "version": 1, "start": "hours","nodes": [{ "id": "hours", "type": "timeCondition", "data": { "kind": "timeCondition", "scheduleId": "sch_01j0jvpe0wzc6g05bktfew0xyx" } },{ "id": "welcome", "type": "menu", "data": { "kind": "menu", "promptText": "Press 1 for support", "maxDigits": 1, "timeoutSec": 5 } },{ "id": "supQ", "type": "enqueue", "data": { "kind": "enqueue", "queueId": "q_01j160r23gw5zkpfjme3fwzs5k" } },{ "id": "vm", "type": "voicemail", "data": { "kind": "voicemail", "mailboxId": "vm_01jg8asp59ps9rtt7azhrhvcre" } }],"edges": [{ "id": "e1", "source": "hours", "target": "welcome", "sourceHandle": "in_hours" },{ "id": "e2", "source": "hours", "target": "vm", "sourceHandle": "out_of_hours" },{ "id": "e3", "source": "welcome", "target": "supQ", "sourceHandle": "digit:1" },{ "id": "e4", "source": "welcome", "target": "vm", "sourceHandle": "timeout" }]}Save it as a
+Terminal window curl -X POST https://api.sip.io/v1/flows \-H 'x-api-key: sk_…' -H 'content-type: application/json' \-d '{"name": "Support line", "publish": true,"graph": {"start": "hours","nodes": [{ "id": "hours", "type": "timeCondition", "data": { "kind": "timeCondition", "scheduleId": "sch_…" } },{ "id": "welcome", "type": "menu", "data": { "kind": "menu", "promptText": "Press 1 for support", "maxDigits": 1, "timeoutSec": 5 } },{ "id": "supQ", "type": "enqueue", "data": { "kind": "enqueue", "queueId": "q_…" } },{ "id": "vm", "type": "voicemail", "data": { "kind": "voicemail", "mailboxId": "vm_…" } }],"edges": [{ "id": "e1", "source": "hours", "target": "welcome", "sourceHandle": "in_hours" },{ "id": "e2", "source": "hours", "target": "vm", "sourceHandle": "out_of_hours" },{ "id": "e3", "source": "welcome", "target": "supQ", "sourceHandle": "digit:1" },{ "id": "e4", "source": "welcome", "target": "vm", "sourceHandle": "timeout" }]}}'# → { "ok": true, "id": "flow_…", "version": 1 }publish: trueis lint-gated: a broken graph returns422with the specific errors instead of going live.
+See Call Flows. -

 Point your number at the flow.